kitsec-labs/kitsec-core/README.md

 ### ✨ Features

 - **VPS Logger**: Login to your VPS with a single command.
-- **Notebook**: A Jupyter Notebook to help you run the function in a jupyter notebook instead of the terminal.
 - **Enumerator**: A powerful subdomain active and passive enumeration tool that scrapes.
 - **Injector**: A modular tool to help you test your web applications against SQL injection attacks.
 - **Raider**: A modular tool to help you test your web applications against intruding.